arush-garg/RL_Minibot/README.md

 The model was first trained in the OpenAI Gym `CartPole-v1` environment.
 Once trained, it was fine-tuned on the drive base.

 ![Drivebase picture](media/PrototypeDrivebase.jpg)
 This drivebase was driven by two continuous servos, controlled by an ESP32-WROOM.
-A Vex encoder has the shaft with the pole (rocket in this case).
+A Vex encoder has the shaft with the pole.
+Unfortunately, the servos are not powerful enough to accelerate at a rate that makes a difference to the momentum of the pole.
+A better, bigger drive base coming soon...
 <br>

 ### [Watch]() the drivebase in action.